Skip to main content

 Steps

-1. Load the private key file.
+1. Load your private key.

 import * as crypto from "node:crypto";